 They are here to stay

-First off, Applicant tracking systems are here to stay and of course no one likes them, not even the people using them.
-Unfortunately they are set in place to limit the amount of applications coming in, and split the good ones from the bad ones.
+First off, Applicant tracking systems are here to stay and of course, no one likes them, not even the people using them.
+Unfortunately, they are set in place to limit the number of applications coming in, and split the good ones from the bad ones.
 This isn’t to say that you are a failure, but what they usually do is reject people by not having

 Do you stand out?